gvwilson/sensibleadventures/maddy-roo/old.md

 Oops!
 Sorry!"

-Dockety had stopped so abruptly that Maddie walked right into it.
+Dockety had stopped so abruptly that Maddie walked right into him.
-Two green laser beams skittered across the ground for a second.
+Its lasers danced across the ground.
 "There is a path here," it said.
 "Processing.
-Curious---it is not in the database."
+It is not in the database."

 "Does it go up to the highway?"
 Maddy asked.